 My research interests are in nonlinear optimization and machine learning.
-A specific focus has been on developing efficient numerical algorithms for large-scale problems with manifold constraints, which are ubiquitous in machine learning applications.
+A specific focus has been on developing efficient numerical algorithms for large-scale problems with nonlinear manifold constraints, which are ubiquitous in machine learning applications.
 Below are some of the projects that I have been actively working on with my collaborators across industry and academia.

 - Competitive pricing of products [Amazon.com].
 We estimate the competitive prices of 3p unique products, i.e., Amazon is not a retail player for these products.
 The large-scale nature of the project demands to work on simple algorithmic implementations that are readily scalable.
 Currently, the price estimates are generated worldwide for all of the Amazon marketplaces.
 The proposed model is currently deployed internally and consumed by multiple customers.
 (Patent filed.)